umareefarooq/Andriod-Studio-Small-Apps/README.md

    This App is about fragments.
 It consists of two fragments, fragment one and two....

+   To chnage from one fragment to another, we use the following code:

  ## Getting Input

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.